sfiala2/498_NO2_Pred/manuscript.md

 Usually, training dataset is split into training and validation dataset to resolve the problem of overfitting if encountered.
 A validation dataset also allows for considerable improvements in model before the model is fit using the test data.
 A common practice is to split the training data in such a way that 80% of the data is used to train the model and 10-20% to validate.
 We used a 10-20% split.
 However, our best performing neural network model did not use any validation data citing the limited number of datapoints available for the competition.

 Our neural networks achieved a RMSE values in the range of 2.92-6.6.
 The best performing neural network model is described in detail in the Results section of the report.
+The details about the neural networks are summarised in Table 2.3

 **Table 2.3 Summary of 3 Neural Networks Used in the project (the fourth and the best performing is explained in detail in the Results Section)**

 |Features|Hyperparameters|Group Member|FInal RMSE Achieved|
 |--------|---------------|------------|-------------|
 |WRF+DOMINO, percentage impervious surface,	population,	major road length,	resedential road,	total road: All at buffer 10000 m|learning rate = 0.0004; batch size = 120; hidden layers = 4; epochs = 350|Sudheer|6.60|